SydMontague/DSCSTools/README.md

 ```

 ## MBE Structure files
 In order for the MBE functions to work it need to assume a data structure.
-For this a `structure.json` must be present in the root folder of the tool.
+For this a `structure.json` must be present in the `structures` folder of the tool.
 It contains simple `regexPattern: structureDefinition.json` associations.
 The tool match the currently handled file path with the patterns in the structure.json and pick the first match.

 The structure definition is another JSON file following this format: